 If you’ve had a car accident in Atlanta, you may be overwhelmed and unsure of your next steps.
-In our experience, many people believe that contacting their insurance company is the best way to protect their interests after an accident.
-One common question people ask is, “Should I call my insurance company after an Atlanta accident?”
+Clients often ask us, “Should I call my insurance company after an Atlanta accident?”

 About Schneider Williamson